specstoryai/2025-02-Reddit-BMA/clear-flyin/README.md

 - AVWX for providing comprehensive aviation weather data
 - OpenStreetMap contributors for map data
 - The aviation community for feedback and suggestions

+## Limitations

+This application has several important limitations:
+- Weather data may not be current or complete
+- Not all airports or weather stations may be available
+- No guarantee of data accuracy or reliability
+- Limited error checking and validation
+- No support for emergency situations or critical decision-making

+## Legal Notice

+This is a demonstration project and comes with ABSOLUTELY NO WARRANTY.
+The developers and contributors are not responsible for any damages or losses resulting from the use of this application.
+Always rely on official sources for actual flight planning and weather information.